-Have you ever taken the time to think how much harder your work would be without the help of hydraulic pumps and valves?
-Without hydraulics, you would have to perform many tasks by hand or manually.
-Imagine lifting a two-ton object manually using a series of pulleys or having to dig a hole using just a shovel!
+Have you ever considered how much harder your work would be without the help of hydraulic pumps and valves?
+Without hydraulic pumps in modern times, you would have to perform many tasks by hand or manually.
+Imagine lifting a two-ton object manually using a series of pulleys or digging a hole using a shovel!

-Fortunately, thanks to hydraulic pumps and systems you do not have to worry about accomplishing such tasks.
-Several hundred years ago, things were very different prior to the invention of modern hydraulics.
+Fortunately, thanks to modern hydraulic systems, you do not have to worry about accomplishing such tasks.
+However, several hundred years ago, things were very different before the invention of modern hydraulics.

-The use of hydraulics can be traced back to the ancient civilizations of Greece, Persia, China, Rome, and Sri Lanka.
-These early civilizations were inspired by the early uses of water power by the Egyptians.
-While most of their inventions used water hydraulics, they still helped fuel the advances made in fluid power during the 1600s to late 1800s.1
+The use of hydraulics can be traced back to the ancient civilisations of Greece, Persia, China, Rome, and Sri Lanka.
+These early civilisations were inspired by the Egyptians’ earlier uses of water power.
+Whilst most of their inventions used water hydraulics, they still helped fuel the advances in fluid power during the 1600s to late 1800s.1

-One of the most important people to help advance hydraulics was Blaise Pascal.
-He studied and developed several principles related to hydraulic fluids.
-These principles are what helped him develop his theory about the transmission of pressure in hydraulics, which we know today as Pascal’s Law.2
+One of the most influential people to help advance hydraulics was Blaise Pascal.
+He studied and developed several hydraulic fluid principles, which we know today as Pascal’s Law.2

-These developments and advances were later used by Daniel Bernoulli and his study of fluid dynamics.
-His research resulted in the creation of what we know as Bernoulli’s Principle.
-While Bernoulli was the one who figured out that as flow speed increases, pressure decreases, it was Leonhard Euler who refined Bernoulli’s efforts and created the Bernoulli’s equation in 1752 that we still use today.3
+Daniel Bernoulli and his study of fluid dynamics later used Pascal’s principles, resulting in the creation of Bernoulli’s Principle.
+While Bernoulli was the one who figured out that as flow speed increases, pressure decreases, it was Leonhard Euler who refined Bernoulli’s efforts and created Bernoulli’s equation in 1752, which we still use today.3

 Bernoulli’s and Euler’s contributions further paved the way for another inventor, Joseph Bramah.
 Bramah invented the hydraulic press.
-It relied on Pascal’s Law, that the pressure of a closed fluid system remains constant.
-It also applied Bernoulli’s Principal.
+It relied on Pascal’s Law that the pressure of a closed fluid system remains constant.
+It also applied Bernoulli’s Principle.

 Hydraulic gear pumps are generally used more often because they provide several benefits over piston pumps: